 Many of the ingredients in these bars can be modified based on your preferences/allergies.
 Here's what you need:

 - Bananas: Two ripe bananas add natural sweetness and moisture to these bars.
-If you're not a fan of banana, use ⅔ up of pumpkin puree instead.
+If you're not a fan of banana, use ⅔ cup of pumpkin puree instead.

-- Old fashioned rolled oats: Use a certified gluten-free brand, such as Bob's Red Mill, if you need to make these bars 100% gluten free.
+- Rolled oats: Use a certified gluten-free brand, such as Bob's Red Mill, if you need to make these bars 100% gluten free.

 - Maple syrup: Any kind of liquid sweetener will do the job, such as honey, agave, or brown rice syrup.
 However I love the richness of maple syrup, especially paired with nut butter.